JohnVinyard/JohnVinyard/README.md

 Each "Interactive Instrument" section in the [Playable State-Space Models article](https://blog.cochlea.xyz/rnn.html) includes a custom [`AudioWorklet`](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet) that performs inference given the weights of pre-trained, single layer RNN, using them to produce real-time audio!

 ## Hire Me

+I'm an Austin TX-based software engineer with over 20 years of experience.
+In addition to deep familiarity with [`numpy`](), [`scipy`](), [`torch`]() and scientific computing in general, I am also a full-stack engineer who has worked extensively designing and building APIs on teams large and small.

 ## Sponsor Me

+If you find my research and would like to see more, I'd be deeply appreciative if you wanted to [sponsor me](https://github.com/sponsors/JohnVinyard)!